ll2909/lobascioITASEC25/README.md

 ## Config parameters

 #### FEATURES_EXTRACTION
-  - goodware_folder : path in which the goodware executables are sace.
+  - goodware_folder : path in which the goodware executables are saved.
   - malware_folder : path in which the malware executables are saved.
   - out_csv_path : where the .csv output file will be saved.